CRITERION™ RAPPAPORT-VASSILIADIS BROTH

-Hardy Diagnostics CRITERION™ Rappaport-Vassiliadis Broth, USP is recommended for the selective enrichment of Salmonella spp. from food samples and conforms to the Harmonized USP/EP/JP requirements.
+Hardy Diagnostics CRITERION™ Rappaport-Vassiliadis Broth is recommended for the selective enrichment of Salmonella spp. from food samples and conforms to the Harmonized USP/EP/JP requirements.

 This dehydrated culture medium is a raw material intended to be used in the making of prepared media products, which will require further processing, additional ingredients, or supplements.